 Have you ever thought of that time back in school or college when you were so stressed about the multitude of tests or exams you had to pass?
 These aren't great memories, are they?
 Well, the former students have turned into the present workforce, with a series of new things to stress about and the tests are still here, in one form of another.

 Basically, the main issue with the traditional assessment methods is that they do not test the in-depth understanding of the course and the practical appliance of it, but rather a superficial overview of the information.
 Moreover, they discourage the learners because they create the feeling that they do not develop the student's self-improvement and they do not encourage the inquiry based learning, which is so valuable.

-Basically, we're talking about the benefits of online learning and, taking into consideration this context, here is a variety of eLearning assessment tools nowadays which can create personalised eLearning experiences and which can motivate the online students to strive more in order to get the results they want in terms of their own professional and personal development, not only some standardised results required by the trainer or by the company.
+Basically, we're talking about the benefits of eLearning and, taking into consideration this context, here is a variety of eLearning assessment methods and tools nowadays which can create personalised eLearning experiences and which can motivate the online students to strive more in order to get the results they want in terms of their own professional and personal development, not only some standardised results required by the trainer or by the company.

 Let's analyse three of the eLearning assessment methods which could be involved in your corporate training process.

 Moreover, the branching scenario assessment may involve the usage of gaming which implies a great experiential tool and which is also highly engaging, motivating the learners to give their best.
 Also, the usage of games creates a more suitable learning environment.
 Anyway, never forget that this is an assessment method, so it must be linked with clear objectives and a defined learning process.

-Check out more info on the branching scenario method ➡ here.
+Check out more info on the branching scenario method here.

-This method is really efficient because it focuses more on the thinking process than on the final outcome, which challenges the learners to employ a variety of skills and knowledge into solving it.
+Among the assessment methods, the case studies choice is really efficient because it focuses more on the thinking process than on the final outcome, which challenges the learners to employ a variety of skills and knowledge into solving it.
 Basically, the students research a particular situation and they provide their own perspective on it, based on a critical analysis and on the appliance of some theoretical concepts.
 This approach provides learners with a context to simulate problematic situations and solutions to get out of them, preparing them for real issues in their working environment.

 This is one of the most simple eLearning assessment methods, but it is still valuable because it gives the learners a context to answer in their own way and with as many details as they want.
 Moreover, they encourage learners' self-expression and creativity in finding solutions to some issues.

-You can try it for yourself by registering for your 14 days free trial ➡ here.
+You can try it for yourself by registering for your 14 days free trial here.

 This article is part of a bigger topic called: